School Logo

 Intent

 At Woodfield, we believe that mathematics is a fundamentally important area of the curriculum.
 Maths gives children the opportunity to investigate, reason and solve problems and also gives them the tools to use across other areas of the curriculum.
 Our teaching of maths encourages children not only to understand how to work mathematically, but also why different mathematical methods work; this enables children to develop a deeper understanding of the subject and to apply their maths more confidently and with better understanding in a wider range of contexts and make links between subjects and the wider world.
-Maths enriches other subjects and enables children to see their mathematical learning put to use in other areas, whether this is measuring axles accurately when making a vehicle in DT, understanding position and direction when reading a map in orienteering in PE or understanding a timeline of past events in history.
+Maths enriches other subjects and enables children to see their mathematical learning put to use in other areas, whether this is measuring axles accurately when making a vehicle in DT, understanding position and direction when reading a map in geography or understanding a timeline of past events in history.

 Implementation

-The maths curriculum at Woodfield has been planned to ensure that all children are given the opportunity to work practically with a range of equipment, models and images to help their understanding of mathematical concepts.
+The maths curriculum at Woodfield has been planned to ensure that all children are given the opportunity to work practically with a range of concrete resources, models and images to help their understanding of mathematical concepts.
 We follow a concrete-visual-abstract approach as children's understanding develops within a concept.
 Initially, when children are first introduced to a new concept they are supported by concrete apparatus, for example using a tens frame and double sided counters to add two single digit numbers beyond 10.
 We use a wide range of equipment to help children develop a secure understanding of mathematical concepts; we believe that equipment such as number lines, tens frames, part/whole models, place value equipment, etc. can help children to 'see' how maths works.
 They then move on to a pictorial representation, e.g. drawing a number line to show adding two numbers beyond 10.
 Finally, when they are secure, they move to abstract representation, for example recording only a number sentence and the answer.

 We also ensure that children know and remember more by making sure that key aspects of the subject are returned to several times; each time at a deeper level to ensure that children develop their understanding through all areas of the subject.
-Overlearning is also apparent in planned oral and mental lesson starters.
+Overlearning and retrieval practice is also apparent in planned oral and mental lesson starters.
 In this way, children are prepared well for future stages of learning where they will meet these aspects of maths again within new contexts.

 Impact